Pakistani parties agree on coalition excluding Imran Khan - ExBulletin

 Earlier, PPP Chairman Bilawal Bhutto Zardari, son of Zardari and assassinated former Prime Minister Benazir Bhutto, had said he would like to see his father become president again.

-“And I'm not saying this because he's my father.
-I'm saying this because the country is going through a huge crisis right now and if anyone has the ability to put out this fire, it's Asif Ali Zardari,” did he declare.
+“And I’m not saying that because he’s my dad.
+I say this because the country is going through a huge crisis right now and if anyone has the ability to put out this fire, it is Asif Ali Zardari,” he said.

 |